A Thread in Time

 Tyme.

-And yet, hearing it aloud was a wound all the same.
+And yet, hearing it was a wound all the same.

 Slowly, she rose and turned, the fabric of her skirts whispering against the stone floor.